Temporary Tablespace

 Or we can assign later also using alter command

-Alter user user_name temporary tablespace temp
+Alter user user_name temporary tablespace temp;

 Drop temporary tablespace